mucsci-students/2023fa-420-Xterminators/README.md

 ## 📝 Description
-This project is an implementation of the Spelling Bee game in Java 20, created as a requirements of the CSCI 420 course.
+This project is an implementation of the Spelling Bee game in Java 20, created as a requirement of the CSCI 420 course.
 It allows players to play this word puzzle through a graphical user interface (GUI) or a command-line interface (CLI).

 ## 📋 Prerequisites